-Does amending your tax return fix everything?
-Not always.
-Sometimes the IRS can still audit and even prosecute you based on the initial filing.
-For example, if the IRS catches you before you correct your mistake, an amendment may not fix it.
+Many an American taxpayer is probably wondering about the tax errors, even though former President Bill Clinton has pooh-poohed them.
+If the IRS catches you before you correct your mistake, an amendment may not fix it.
 It is an interesting paradigm to compare now that the Bill, Hillary and Chelsea Clinton Foundation has announced amending multiple years of tax returns.

-The subject is embarrassing: donations by foreign governments while Mrs. Clinton was Secretary of State.
-Mrs. Clinton resigned from the Foundation's board after she officially announced her Presidential run.
+To anyone with a thinner coating of Teflon, the subject would be embarrassing: donations by foreign governments while Mrs. Clinton was Secretary of State.
+Mrs. Clinton resigned from the Foundation's board after she announced her Presidential run.
 But upon becoming Secretary of State, Mrs. Clinton promised that the Foundation would stop accepting donations from foreign governments.
-It turns out there were exceptions, and that the Foundation's tax filings with the IRS were less than transparent.
+It turns out there were exceptions.
+It also turned out-another oops-that the Foundation's IRS tax filings were less than transparent.

-Now, Maura Pally, acting CEO of the Foundation, posted a statement acknowledging that the Foundation failed to separate government grants from other donations on its tax filings.
+Maura Pally, acting CEO of the Foundation, had posted a statement acknowledging that the Foundation failed to separate government grants from other donations on its tax filings.
 Ms. Pally wrote that the Foundation intends to refile tax returns.
 Although the Foundation does good works, extensive donations by foreign governments while Mrs. Clinton was Secretary of State are hard to explain.
 It happened, which violated her promise, and the President's code of ethics.

 Even worse, it now may look as if she tried to keep the embarrassing and conflict-triggering gifts quiet.
 Like that private email server, hidden.
 Starting in 2010, the Foundation reported on its IRS tax return for three consecutive years that it received no donations from foreign government sources.
 It wasn't as if they didn't know how to report them.
 In prior years, the Foundation reported tens of millions of dollars in such donations.
 Then, after Mrs. Clinton resigned as Secretary of State, the Foundation again began accepting donations from foreign governments.
 Of course, it has now once again pledged to stop accepting them.
 This time do they mean it?
 Does Mrs. Clinton?